(305) 416-3180

 Prior to joining the firm, Mr. Wilson was an associate at a general civil litigation firm practicing in the areas of personal injury and nursing home defense.

-In Mr. Zaverl’s practice, he has held various positions with national and local law firms handling many different types of litigation.
+Bryan Zaverl is a partner in Lydecker’s Los Angeles office.
+He has held various positions with national and local law firms handling many different types of litigation.
 Mr. Zaverl most recently worked for a national insurance company, as staff counsel where he tried multiple cases a year for the past five years.
 He has worked defending individual policy holders as well as many well-known corporations in personal injury, premises liability, and product liability claims.

 Mr. Zaverl, in his spare time, enjoys ice hockey (playing, coaching, watching) and photography.
 He also enjoys spending time with his children and his chocolate Labrador, Aldo.
 Mr. Zaverl is also a member of the Ventura County Bar Association.